 “Then Philip began with the Scripture and told him the Good News about Jesus.
 As they traveled along the road, they came to some water, and the eunuch said, Look here is water!
 Why shouldn’t I be baptized right now?
 Philip said, If you believe with all your heart, you may.
 The official answered I believe that Jesus Christ is the Son of God.
 Then both Philip and the eunuch went down into the water and Philip baptized him.”
 Acts 8:36-39

 The Bible teaches that baptism should follow your decision to become a believer.
 There is no reason to delay.
 If you wait until you are “good” enough, you will never feel ready for baptism.

 VIII.
 What About Being Baptized Twice?

-Our church recommends that you be baptized again if you have not been baptized by immersion since you became a believer.
+There is no need to be baptized again.
+However, if you feel like you were baptized as a child and had not come to faith in Christ Jesus then, you are welcome to be baptized.
+If you were previously not baptized by immersion since you became a believer, you are welcome to be baptized again.
 It doesn’t devalue a prior experience but simply reflects your desire to be baptized in the same way Jesus demonstrated and commanded us to follow.